Tips to Help Musicians Stick with a Regular Practice Routine

-Happy New Year SMASHmouse community!
-It's hard to believe that we're already two weeks in to the New Year.
-How many resolutions are you still successfully executing?!
-For musicians, there's likely a common one we've all stated for this year - to practice music more.
+For musicians, there's likely a common goal we're all striving to achieve, and that's to practice more.
 Or, as I like to think of it, convincing myself 'practice doesn't suck'.

 Self-help, efficiency, productivity, habits, growth mindset...
 I'm sure we've all read blogs, books and articles on these topics.
 I know I have.
 For the most part, there is great truth out there in all of this advice, but here's one truth I know to be a reality for me - EXECUTING these things daily is hard, if not downright impossible for any normal person.

 I've come to believe there are a few key things you have to focus on to be successful.
 So here are my thoughts on what you can do to keep the one resolution that is CRITICAL to you becoming a better musician.
 Here are 6 tips to help you practice music more:

 Commitment - You have to want it!

 Routine - If you want it, you have to make time... regularly scheduled time.

 Habits - You're committed and making time regularly, but if you're not using solid practice habits, that can be almost as bad as not practicing at all.

 Goals - Start Small.
 Be specific.
 Have sequential goals so reaching each little one provides consistent, positive encouragement.